Emacs is the best merge tool for Git

-Resolving conflicts is NOT only picking up a diff hunk from either remote buffer or local buffer.
+Resolving conflicts is NOT only picking up a diff hunk from remote/local buffer.
 I often need place my hunk into merged buffer first, then I go to remote buffer and copy some snippet into merged buffer.
 So there are lots of sub-window operations.

 In Emacs, I use Ace-window and Winum to move focus between sub-windows.
 I also use API